-The Peterson’s lived what looked like an ideal existence in Durham, North Carolina.
+The Petersons lived what looked like an ideal existence in Durham, North Carolina.
 To other people, they seemed like the perfect family.
 And Campos has assembled an excellent cast for each and every family memeber as follows:

-Colin Firth (Michael Ratliff, a compulsive liar.
+Colin Firth (Michael Peterson, a compulsive liar.
 He is an author and an occasional political candidate.
 He is constantly supported by his second wife, Kathleen).

-Toni Collette (Kathleen Ratliff, Michael’s second wife.
+Toni Collette (Kathleen Peterson, Michael’s second wife.
 She is an executive at Nortel and the family’s breadwinner.
 This is also her second marriage.
 She dies after falling down a flight of stairs in the family home.
-Did she trip or did Michael push her?).
+Did she trip, or did Michael push her?).

-Patrick Schwarzenegger (Todd Ratliff, Michael’s younger son from his first marriage.
+Patrick Schwarzenegger (Todd Peterson, Michael’s younger son from his first marriage.
 He supports his father during the trial).

-Sophie Turner (Margaret Ratliff, Michael’s older daughter, adopted by Michael and his first wife in Germany after Margaret’s parents – American expats and the Ratliff’s best friends – both died.
-The father in South America of an illness and the mother in Germany of what was deemed, at the time, a brain hemorrhage after she fell down a flight of stairs in a manner almost identical to Kathleen’s.
+Sophie Turner (Margaret Peterson, Michael’s older daughter, adopted by Michael and his first wife in Germany after Margaret’s parents – American ex-pats and the Peterson’s best friends – both died.
+The father in South America of an illness, and the mother in Germany of what was deemed, at the time, a brain hemorrhage after she fell down a flight of stairs in a manner almost identical to Kathleen’s.
 The last person to see her alive was Michael!
 She supports her father during the trial).

-Odessa Young (Martha Ratliff, Michael’s younger daughter and Margaret’s sister, adopted by Michael and his first wife in Germany.
+Odessa Young (Martha Peterson, Michael’s younger daughter and Margaret’s sister, was adopted by Michael and his first wife in Germany.
 She is beginning to explore her queer identity.
 She supports her father during the trial).

-Olivia DeJonge (Caitlin Ratliff, Kathleen’s daughter from her first marriage.
+Olivia DeJonge (Caitlin Peterson, Kathleen’s daughter from her first marriage.
 She initially supports her stepfather but then turns against him and sides with the prosecution during the trial).